Carbon capture and storage

 In order for CCS to be effective, concentrated emissions are necessary.
 A carbon capture system placed on top of a factory, for example, works very well and is fairly cost efficient.
-As of 2019, 17 CCS projects were in operation globally, capturing 31.5 million tons of CO2 per year.
+There are currently 35 commercial facilities using CCS, capturing 45 million tons of CO2 per year.
+A further 300 CCS projects are planned, with the target of capturing 220 million tons of CO2 per year by 2030.